mph-/lcapy/doc/expressions.rst

 2. Redefining a symbol does change the assumptions.
 Instead, the symbol needs to be deleted with `symbol_delete` before being redefined.

 3. There are restrictions on symbol names that can be used.
 Currently, this excludes names that are Python keywords.
-For example, `Is` is not allowed.
+For example, `Is` is not allowed but `I_s` is valid.

 .. _expressionsfunctions: